asadhanif3188/OpenShift-Notes/README.md

 ### Install - Single Node using CRC
 Got to [console.redhat.com/openshift](http://console.redhat.com/openshift), and install code-ready containers (CRC).
 It is just like Docker Desktop.
 It just sits locally, it's in task bar, we can open it up.
 We can use OpenShift locally just on like a dev style cluster, e.g. Docker Desptop, Minikube, etc. Click on create cluster, from the poratl, and choose local option and follow the steps of installation.

+CodeReady Containers (CRS) exhibits following properties:
+1. Runs in a Single VM
+    - Bring a minimal OpenShift 4 cluster to laptop/desktop for development and testing.
+2. Easy Setup
+    - The CRC CLI makes it east to install and interact with the VM.
+    - It also allows for easy configuration.
+3. It is Ephemeral
+    - Since it is ephemeral, it is not good to use it in a production environment.
+    - Good for learning and developing bit not for production-level apps and services.

 To install the pre-req for code-ready container, run following command.

 `crc setup`